SDytewski/TriviaGame/README.md

 # Conclusion

 This project is useful because it uses a timer function in JavaScript and several variables depending on the users choice.
 It makes use of functions for hiding and revealing elements on the screen.
-An audio file can be clicked for one of the questions making the user experience more dynamic by using sound.
+An audio file can be clicked for one question which makes the user experience more dynamic.
+This is a mobile friendly app.